What is the pilot?

 Data from observing traffic in Queen Street since February 2020 also shows us that having more lanes operating along Queen Street does not reduce journey times significantly, but restricting traffic does.

 Why not divert buses onto Albert St instead of Queen Street?

 Albert Street is currently closed or restricted in many places due to City Rail Link (CRL) works and is expected to reopen to traffic and buses at the lower end, between Wyndham Street and Customs Street by the end of 2020.
 Whilst the long-term intention is to route buses on Albert Street, CRL works at Aotea Station will prevent buses from using Albert Street in full until 2023-2024.
 Many buses will be able to travel southbound along Albert Street when Victoria Street closes in 2021, however buses won’t be able to travel northbound on Albert Street until 2023 -2024.
 Queen Street is the most suitable temporary alternative and is also where most people on buses are heading to and from.

 What about air quality on Queen Street?

 Before COVID-19 there were around 7,000 vehicles per day running on Queen Street.
 Reducing general traffic will improve air quality.
 Although bus volumes will temporarily be higher than normal, bus volumes are a fraction of total traffic.
-In addition, AT are introducing a fully electric fleet of buses to the City Link in February 2021, improving air quality further.
+In addition, AT are introducing a fully electric fleet of buses to the City Link in 2021, this will mean that by mid 2021 more than half of the buses travelling down Queen Street will be electric, improving air quality further.

 What is the plan for Queen Street beyond the pilot?